ashokponkumar/cloud-monitoring/containers/monitoring_containers_ov.md

 ![High level component overview for containers deployed in a Kubernetes cluster](images/monitoring_kube.gif "High level component overview for containers deployed in a Kubernetes cluster")

 The crawler is a process that is running in the host and performs agentless monitoring for metrics.
-The crawler constantly collects the following CPU and memory metrics from all of the containers by default:
+The crawler constantly collects the following CPU and memory metrics from all of the containers by default.

+## CPU metrics for containers
+{: #cpu_metrics_containers}

+The following table lists the CPU metrics that are captured  automatically for a container:

 <table>
   <caption>Table 1.
-CPU metrics captured by default</caption>
+CPU metrics for containers</caption>
   <tr>
     <th>Metric Name</th>
     <th>Description</th>